Table of Contents Show

 9. Chaco Canyon National Historical Park:

-Chaco Culture National park is like a landscape that captures the imagination of the moon or a prehistoric past of the dinosaurs.
-The Bisti Beast, an early tyrannosaur, first cousin of the noted Tyrannosaur Rex, was discovered in this park by Paul Sealey in the year 1997.
+Chaco Culture National Park is like a landscape that captures the imagination of the moon or the prehistoric past of the dinosaurs.
+The Bisti Beast, an early tyrannosaur, first cousin of the noted Tyrannosaur Rex, was discovered in this park by Paul Sealey in 1997.
 The Bisti Beast was excavated at the New Mexico Museum of Natural History and Science in Albuquerque, New Mexico.